metaclass-nl/tresholds-governor/README.md

 COPYRIGHT AND LICENCE
 ---------------------

-Unless notified otherwise Copyright (c) 2014 MetaClass Groningen
+Unless notified otherwise Copyright (c) 2014 MetaClass Groningen.
+All rights reserved.

 This bundle is under the MIT license.
 See the complete license in the bundle: